Thirumal-Palwai/SpellAndGrammer-action/README.md

-# Spell-and-Grammer-check-action
+# Spell-and-Grammar-check-action

-A GitHub action to check spellings and grammer using vale
+A GitHub action to check spellings and grammar using vale

 ## Note: WIP